code-with-amitk/Code-examples/programming_lang/C/Compile/Error_Messages/undefined-reference.md

 //How to resolve?
 Provide definition of fun()
 ```

-  2. *Wrong Definition*
+#### B2.
+Wrong/Mismatched Definition
 - Definition of function is different from what's declared.
 - In Example below, declaration of function does not contain parameter, while definition does.
 ```c++
 int fun();
 int main()